r7kamura/rspec-request_describer/README.md

 ```

 ## Usage
-RSpec::RequestDescriber provides `subject` from your description.
+RSpec::RequestDescriber provides some `subject` and `let` to your specs.

+### subject
+In the example below, the `subject` calls an HTTP request of GET /users,
+then returns its status code.

 ```ruby
 describe "GET /users" do